Getting tough: How New Zealand could stop domestic violence

 The new laws include a toughening of the definition of family violence and bring in a specific offence of assaulting a family member.

 A significant amount of new money has been allocated to back this new legislation.
 This year $320m over four years was budgeted for family violence and sexual violence initiatives, the largest investment ever to try to reduce the level of abuse.
-In addition, a new agency has been created to oversee the work of the government.
+In addition, a new agency has been created to oversee the work.

-While there have been a series of government initiatives over the years, the MP who has shepherded many of the changes into law, Jan Logie, says this is a new way of tackling the daily violence that recognises and takes seriously the early flags that had often been dismissed.
+While there have been government initiatives over the years, the MP who has shepherded many of the changes into law, Jan Logie, says this is a new way of tackling the daily violence that recognises and takes seriously the early flags that had often been dismissed.

 "It's not just getting the bash on a one-off random incident.
 It's actually this whole pattern of different forms of coercion and control that seek to trap, typically women, in these relationships."